lightningd/plugins/README.md

 #### Minimum supported Python version

-The minimum supported version of Python for this repository is currently `3.6.x` (23 Dec 2016).
+The minimum supported version of Python for this repository is currently `3.8.x` (14 Oct 2019).
-Python plugins users must ensure to have a version `>= 3.6`.
+Python plugins users must ensure to have a version `>= 3.8`.
-Python plugins developers must ensure their plugin to work with all Python versions `>= 3.6`.
+Python plugins developers must ensure their plugin to work with all Python versions `>= 3.8`.

 ## More Plugins from the Community